kgz/mago_vscode/vsc-extension-quickstart.md

 * Run the "watch" task via the **Tasks: Run Task** command.
 Make sure this is running, or tests might not be discovered.
 * Open the Testing view from the activity bar and click the Run Test" button, or use the hotkey `Ctrl/Cmd + ; A`
 * See the output of the test result in the Test Results view.
-* Make changes to `src/test/extension.test.ts` or create new test files inside the `test` folder.
+* Make changes to `src/tests/examples/extension.test.ts` or create new test files inside the `src/tests/examples` folder.
   * The provided test runner will only consider files matching the name pattern `**.test.ts`.
-  * You can create folders inside the `test` folder to structure your tests any way you want.
+  * You can create folders inside the `src/tests/examples` folder to structure your tests any way you want.

 ## Go further